gravitational/teleport/rfd/0144-client-tools-auto-updates.md

 Another option could be to have users update their `PATH` env with `export PATH=$HOME/.tsh/bin:$PATH`.
 Adding the tsh bin directory to the `PATH` environment in the user's `.profile` can be handled by tsh.
 Users would then execute the cached binary directly.
 This seems like a simpler approach than the above methods.
 The problem is that the cached binary would not support TouchID for macOS users.

 I believe macOS software needs to be notarized as a requirement for TouchID.
 For this reason Teleport provides a separate signed tsh download at `https://cdn.teleport.dev/tsh-13.3.4.pkg`.
 We could change the download method for macOS users, but this might not be very straight forward to implement.
 The macOS `installer` would also require sudo/admin privileges to install the package.
 It sounds like this issue is being worked on currently, and we won't be shipping unsigned binaries after this quarter.

+### Config

+Automatic updates for client tools can be configured through tsh configuration.
+If `DISABLE_AUTO_UPDATE=true`, then auto updates for client tools will be disabled.
+If `DISABLE_UPDATE_PROMPT=true`, then the user will not be prompted to confirm the update.
+Both values will default to false.

 ## Inspiration